chrisgjh/Access-chatGPT-in-Siri/README.md

 # Create Account/Login Account

-​When using chatGPT for the first time, go to the official website to create a new account:
+When using chatGPT for the first time, go to the official website to create a new account:
 ![image-20230210003127112](images/image-20230210003127112.png)
 click "Sign up" to register an account, and if you have an account already, click "Log in".